 Besides the fact that the topping is kohlrabi instead of potatoes, it’s a pretty traditional shepherd’s pie underneath.
 The Americanized version uses ground beef, but this recipe keeps it real with ground lamb.
 Hence the name, right?
 So Irish.
 Get our Kohlrabi-Topped Shepherd’s Pie recipe.

 Seriously, England doesn’t have the monopoly on fish and chips.
-Ireland is right there too, with all those lovely chip chops (french fries to Americans) and battered, fried white fish.
+Ireland is right there too, with all those lovely chippers servings up chips (French fries to Americans) and battered, fried white fish.
 It’s the perfect thing to soak up the alcohol, Guinness or otherwise.
 Get our Fish and Chips recipe.

 Beer desserts are next-level, and this one lets you have your Guinness and eat it too.
 The hearty and sweet Bundt cake is given depth by not only the oatmeal-y stout, but by molasses, brown sugar, warming spices, and crystallized ginger as well.
 The salted-caramel drizzle sends this cake’s deliciousness over the top.
 Drink while you make it, drink as you share it and eat it.
 Get our Guinness Gingerbread Bundt Cake recipe.